-A. Read all assignments prior to class and be prepared to ask questions and to respond to questions in class.

-- B. Complete all homework assignments.
-Turn in homework before the class begins. - C. Complete all tests and the final examination.
+- A. Read all assignments prior to class and be prepared to ask questions and to respond to questions in class. - B. Complete all homework assignments. - C. Complete all tests and the final examination.

 Final grades will be based on the following: